joblobob/conferences/CppNorth2025.md

-**disclaimer:** No LLMs were used in the composition of this page, only human errors, bad grammar and lots of exclamation points waiting, thank you!!
+**disclaimer:** No LLMs were used in the composition of this page, only human errors, bad grammar and lots of exclamation points waiting, thank you!! (oh and big images, I didn't resize them, so... sorry for download time!)

 # **CPPNorth2025!**